tleguern/kbf/regress/README.md

 Regression tests
 ================

-There is two kinds of regress tests here, the “internals” tests the functions exposed by kbf and “externals” tests the command line interface with various brainfuck programmes.
+There are two kinds of regress tests here, the “internals” tests the functions exposed by kbf and “externals” tests the command line interface with various brainfuck programmes.

 All the tests emit [TAP](https://testanything.org/) compatible output.

-Run the test with [rra/c-tap-harness](https://github.com/rra/c-tap-harness) like this :
+Run the tests with [rra/c-tap-harness](https://github.com/rra/c-tap-harness) like this :

     $ runtests -s externals regress.sh